Llanbedrog BeachLlanbedrog, Llŷn Peninsula

 The walk/track down to the beach from the car park is pretty steep, pushchairs will make it - but do hold tight!

-Dog are welcomed with no restrictions but there are a number of bins provided for any mess.
+Dog are welcomed with no restrictions.
+There are a number of bins provided for any mess.

 A good beach for those wishing to explore the sea and have a gentle paddle, however, the huge tides mean that it would only really be possible at high tide, unless you wanted a long walk to the water!